 Top Flex Activities

-Vermont Flex continues to work with the Vermont Program for Quality in Health Care (VPQHC) as a subcontractor to manage a network of quality directors and staff from the state's eight critical access hospitals (CAHs) and one additional Small Rural Hospital Improvement Grant Program (SHIP)-eligible hospital.
+- State QI network -- The Vermont Flex Program continues to work with the Vermont Program for Quality in Health Care (VPQHC) as a subcontractor to manage a network of quality directors and staff from eight critical access hospitals (CAHs) and one additional Small Rural Hospital Improvement Grant Program (SHIP)-eligible hospital.
 This Quality Network collaborates to increase reporting, processes and clinical outcomes in all four Medicare Beneficiary Quality Improvement Project (MBQIP) domains.

-In December 2016, Vermont Flex started conversations with the new state Emergency Medical Services (EMS) director about a possible pilot study on the potential impact of community paramedicine in one or more communities in Vermont.
-Flex would compare data on one to two months of EMS transports to Emergency Departments to identify the following:
+In 2017, the State EMS Director negotiated a contract for a pilot study on the potential impact of community paramedicine in several communities in Vermont.
+The Vermont Flex Program plans to compare data on 1-2 months of EMS transports to Emergency Departments (ED) to identify the following:

 - Frequency distribution of all visits